 Dr. Daniel Reardon

-Research Interests: Composition Pedagogy, Writing Program Administration, Popular Culture, Science Fiction and Fantasy Literature, and Game Studies.
+Research Interests: Popular Culture, Science Fiction and Fantasy Literature, Game Studies, Student Retention, and Student Success

 Dr. Reardon received a B.A. in Speech and Theater from Avila College in Kansas City, Missouri, in 1986; a B.A. in English from the University of Missouri-Kansas City in 1988; and a D.A. in English from State University of New York-Albany in 1993.
 His courses include:

 - English 2244: Fantasy Literature

 After beginning his career at S&T as an adjunct instructor in 2003, Dr. Reardon was hired by the English & Technical Communication department as a full-time lecturer in 2007.
 From 2009-2011 Dr. Reardon served as assistant director of the S&T Writing Center before his appointment in 2011 as assistant professor of English at S&T. Dr. Reardon was director of the composition program in ETC from 2009-2020, and then he served as associate chair of English & Technical Communication beginning in 2020.
 In 2022 Dr. Reardon began serving as vice provost of undergraduate education at S&T, his current position.
 Dr. Reardon was also promoted to professor of English in 2023.
 He has received Outstanding Teaching Awards in 2012, 2016, 2019, 2021, and 2022, and departmental faculty service awards in 2016 and 2022.